walles/px/README.md

 # TODO `iotop` replacement
 * When given the `--top` flag and enough permissions, record per process IO usage and present that in one or more columns.

+# DONE
+* Make `px` list all processes with PID, owner, memory usage (in % of available RAM), used CPU time, full command line
+* Output should be in table format just like `top` or `ps`.